 What you might be surprised to know, is that there is very little crossover among my contacts from one platform to the next.
 In other words, only about 10% of the people following me on Twitter are also connected with me via LinkedIn.
 That means I have an almost entirely brand-new audience on each platform.
 If I were to “skip over” one or the other for fear of duplicating my message, I’d be missing out on huge opportunities for engagement in my networks - by a factor of 60%+.

 While your numbers might be distributed differently, I encourage you to take a look and find out.
 You may be surprised at what you see.
 Outside of our closest fans and colleagues, most of us are engaged with others on the network they prefer to use.

 Realization #2: Social Platforms Work Best When Utilized Uniquely

 In theory, social is social.
 All the platforms work in similar ways, with images, links, hashtags, and ongoing discussions.
 But what about culture?

 As any experienced marketer could tell you, there are some big differences in the way people interact with you on different social media sites.
 On Twitter, for example, sending tweets can feels like broadcasting to the masses; there is a very little back-and-forth involved (unless you are among those who use it similar to texting).
-Google+, on the other hand, tends to be rich with discussion, and topics can go very deep or even veer far from the ideas they originated with (which makes for some delightful relationship building).
 LinkedIn tends to focus on business and management (and can have a bit more of a starched suit feel at times), whereas Facebook comments will almost inevitably slide toward the more personal.